There are two ways to specify "text" :

 If GEO_REF="SELF" is used, then the GEO_REF geometry used will be the one defined in the MOPAC data-set, even if RESTART is also present.
 That is, the GEO_REF geometry used will be the geometry before any changes caused by RESTART are applied.
 This allows large systems to be restarted easily.

 GEO_REF can be used for comparing geometries, improving X-ray geometries and also for locating transition states (using LOCATE-TS or SADDLE).
 In all cases, the job uses two geometries, one from the data set or defined using GEO_DAT, and one from a second data set defined by the keyword GEO_REF.
+By default, the GEO_REF system will be rotated and translated to minimize the difference between it and the GEO_DAT geometry.
+This operation will not be carried out if keyword NOREOR is present.
+This allows a strict comparison of closely-related systems in which some atoms are frozen.

 If the file containing the geometry also contains keywords, job name, etc. these will be ignored.
 Only the keywords, job name, etc., in the MOPAC data set, i.e., the file containing GEO_REF=<text>, will be used.
 Some keywords, such as CVB, may also require GEO-OK.